AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ```

 /etc/fstab is an important configuration file in Linux systems.
-It contains detailed information about the file systems and storage devices that are automatically mounted on system startup.
+It contains details about the file systems and storage devices that are automatically mounted on system startup.

 If you do not want a partition to be automatically mounted on instance startup, you must delete the corresponding statement from the /etc/fstab file.
 For example, after the following statement is deleted from the /etc/fstab file, xvdb1 is not mounted on system startup: